Effects of resolution inhomogeneity in large-eddy simulation: Analysis of the Inhomogeneous Commutator

-which we refer to as wavepackets $P_1$ and $P_2$, respectively.
-Both wave packets are well resolved in the fine region and propagate as expected with approximately the convection velocity (Figs.~\ref{fig:sharpchangeB} and \ref{fig:sharpchangeD}).
-The relevant characteristic, however, is the frequency, which is the quantity that is preserved as the wave encounters the coarser grid.
-The packet $P_1$ is centered around the wavenumber $\kappa=4$ which evolves with a frequency that can be supported on the coarse grid as well as the fine (Fig.~\ref{fig:sharpchangeA}).
-The packet therefore mostly propagates into the coarse region (Fig.~\ref{fig:sharpchangeC}) in a wave packet centered around a slightly larger wavenumber with a slightly lower group velocity ($T_1$ in Fig.~\ref{fig:sharpchangeA}).
-But because of the change, some of $P_1$ is also reflected back into the fine region in a wave packet centered around a much higher wavenumber ($R_1$ in Fig.~\ref{fig:sharpchangeA}) which has negative group velocity.
-The $P_2$ packet is centered around the wavenumber $\kappa = 18$\gryo{wavenumber with frequency} on the fine grid, which cannot be supported on the coarse grid ($P_2$ in Fig.~\ref{fig:sharpchangeA}).
-It therefore cannot propagate into the coarse region and instead is reflected back into the fine region (Fig.~\ref{fig:sharpchangeE}) in a packet centered around a much larger wavenumber ($R_2$ in Fig.~\ref{fig:sharpchangeA}).
-In both cases the reflected waves are entirely spurious and demonstrate the issues that arise with inhomogeneous resolution.
+with $\eta_1=4$ and $\eta_2=18$, which we refer to as wave packets $P_1$ and $P_2$, respectively. \rdm{The energy spectrum of these wave packets is the sum of three Gaussian functions of wavenumber, with standard deviation of $\sqrt{5}$.
+They are centered around $\kappa=\pm\eta_i$ and 0.
+As a consequence, more than 99\% of the energy resides in wavenumbers with $|\kappa|<\eta+5.8$.
+In the fine region, $\kappa^f_a=32$, so both wave packets have virtually all of their energy in wavenumbers $|\kappa|<\kappa^f_a$}.
+Both wave packets are thus well resolved in the fine region and propagate as expected with approximately the convection velocity (Figs.~\ref{fig:sharpchangeB} and \ref{fig:sharpchangeD}).
+The packet $P_1$ is centered around the wavenumber $\kappa=4$ which can be supported on the coarse as well as the fine grid (Fig.~\ref{fig:sharpchangeA}), \rdm{with more than 90\% of the energy residing in wavenumbers with $|\kappa|<\kappa^c_a=8$.} The packet therefore mostly propagates into the coarse region (Fig.~\ref{fig:sharpchangeC}) in a wave packet centered around a slightly larger wavenumber with a slightly lower group velocity ($T_1$ in Fig.~\ref{fig:sharpchangeA}).
+But because of the resolution change, some of $P_1$ is also reflected back into the fine region in a wave packet centered around a much higher wavenumber ($R_1$ in Fig.~\ref{fig:sharpchangeA}) which has negative group velocity. \gry{Since (\ref{eq:1DAdvEq}) with a central difference derivative scheme is an energy preserving approximation of the advection equation, the energy from the incident wave is split between the reflected wave and the transmitted wave \citep{vichnevetsky1981energy,vichnevetsky1983group,vichnevetsky1981propagation,long2011numerical}.} The $P_2$ packet is centered around the wavenumber $\kappa = 18$ on the fine grid, which cannot be supported on the coarse grid ($P_2$ in Fig.~\ref{fig:sharpchangeA}), and indeed virtually none of the energy resides in wavenumbers with $|\kappa|<\kappa^c_a$.
+It therefore cannot propagate into the coarse region and instead is entirely reflected back into the fine region (Fig.~\ref{fig:sharpchangeE}) in a packet centered around a much larger wavenumber ($R_2$ in Fig.~\ref{fig:sharpchangeA}). \gry{In both cases, it is effective wavenumbers that are preserved through the resolution change (Fig.~\ref{fig:sharpchangeA}).} The reflected waves $R_1$ and $R_2$ are entirely spurious.

-Since (\ref{eq:1DAdvEq}) with a central difference derivative scheme is an energy preserving approximation of the advection equation, the energy from the incident wave is split between the reflected wave and the transmitted wave \citep{vichnevetsky1981energy,vichnevetsky1983group,vichnevetsky1981propagation,long2011numerical}.
-The fraction of the incident energy that is reflected (the \textit{reflection ratio}) is given by \citep{vichnevetsky1981propagation,long2011numerical}: